jun0307/xp-management/README.md

 1. Deoplyment instructions:
 	1) Make sure docker is installed on the server
-	2) In the root folder deploy the proejct with the following command
+	2) In the root folder build and deploy the proejct with the following command
+	   - mvn clean install
 	   - docker build -f Dockerfile -t xp-managment-docker .
 	   - docker-compose up
 2. Test api with postman: